faker-js/faker/README.md

 - 🔢 Numbers - Of course, we can also generate random numbers and strings.

 > **Note**: Faker tries to generate life like data and not specifically test data.
-> So the generated names, addresses, emails, phone numbers or other data might be existing and partially valid information.
+> So the generated names, addresses, emails, phone numbers or other data might be existing and coincidentally valid information.
 > Please do not send any of your messages/calls to them from your test setup.

 ## 📦 Install